theapostleoftech/monty/README.md

-Monty Project by Chukwunonso Nwankpa and De
+Monty Project by Chukwunonso Nwankpa and Deb